rebelsky/sams-assorted-musings-reflections/isu-hackathon-2017-02-24.md

 ---

-[1] More precisely, when I sat down to write this essay, I had just gotten up from a two-plus-hour nap, and was rested enough that I was planning on writing a longer essay.
+[1] More precisely, when I sat down to write this essay, I had just gotten up from a two-plus-hour nap and was rested enough that I was planning on writing a longer essay.
 Maybe I'll still do so.

-[2] Software foulups mean that I'm not at inbox zero.
-But that doens't mean that I shouldn't try to do some processing of my email.
+[2] Software foul ups mean that I'm not at inbox zero.
+But that doesn't mean that I shouldn't try to do some processing of my email.

 [3] Iowa State University.